volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 onClick();
 ```

-In the example above, when we call **onClick** function, the context of **this** is lost.
+If we call the **onClick** function in the above example, the context of **this** is lost.

-Its context is decided at the time function is called, not at the time it is defined.
+The context is determined at the time the function is called, not at the time of its definition.

 #### Solution #1

-One of the possible solutions to this problem is to bind the **handleClick** function in the constructor:
+One possible solution to this problem is to bind the **handleClick** function in the constructor:

 ```javascript
 constructor(props) {